 - tall, quick growing and dense hedges

-- Stream bank suppor
+- Stream bank support

 - fencing with live willow - called fedges - a woven willow fence that grows from that structure into a hedge